moranenzo/TIPE-Contactless-Smart-Cards/exps/23 03 27 Arduino Binary-to-Voltage Conversion/report.md

 <h2>Results</h2>
 <p>
   The experiment confirmed that binary messages could be converted into voltage variations via Arduino.
 Oscilloscope tests validated the expected voltage spikes during message transmission.
-Although the Python-based transmission attempt did not succeed, using the Arduino Serial Monitor produced the desired outcomes.
+Although our Python-based transmission attempt did not succeed, using the Arduino Serial Monitor produced the desired outcomes.
 The LED’s behavior validated the accuracy of the binary-to-voltage conversion, overcoming the initial coding and hardware synchronization challenges.
 Overall, the experiment achieved its goal successfully.
 </p>